Missio Seminary

 Missio Seminary is an interdenominational Evangelical Christian seminary in Philadelphia, Pennsylvania.
 The seminary was previously known as Biblical Theological Seminary but changed to its current name in 2018.
-It is located on the site of Franklin Music Hall, formerly the Electric Factory.
+It is located on the site of Sharon Baptist Church.

 History

 Missio Seminary was founded in 1971 as the Biblical School of Theology by Jack W. Murray, president of Bible Evangelism, Inc., and founder of the now-closed Clearwater Christian College, and Allan A. MacRae, a former president of Faith Theological Seminary, who served as the seminary's first president.
 The former E.B.
 Laudenslager public school in Hatfield, Pennsylvania, was renovated to house the new school.
 In 1978, the name was changed to Biblical Theological Seminary.

 Frank A. James III was inaugurated as Biblical's fourth president in 2013.
 James previously served as provost of Gordon-Conwell Theological Seminary and president of Reformed Theological Seminary.

 In October 2018, the seminary announced that it would rename itself from Biblical Theological Seminary to Missio Seminary.
 In 2019, the seminary moved from its location in Hatfield to Center City, Philadelphia.
 The move was complete by 2020.
 In February 2023, the college announced a potential partnership with Kairos University.

 In July 2023, James retired from his role as President.
 The board appointed Clarence E. Wright to serve as the seminary's fifth president and first African-American president.
 Wright graduated from Missio (then Biblical Theological Seminary) with an M.A. in 2016 and M.Div. in 2017 and had served as a faculty member since 2020.